axaysd/DocChat/README.md

-# RAG WebChat - Chat with LLM to get insights based on (private) URL.
+# DocChat - Chat with LLM to get insights based on (private) URL.

 RAG WebChat transforms any URL into an engaging, AI-driven conversation, unlocking detailed insights from web content.